SLMillar/hobby-selector/en/step_1.md

 In this project you are going to make a **random hobby selector**.

 You will:
-+ Use variables to store data
-+ Display icons on the LEDs
-+ Use `if... then` blocks to select which icons to show
-+ Use gestures and buttons
++ Light up the micro:bit to display images
 + Use random numbers to make choices
++ Use <code style="background-color: #00A4A6">if</code> blocks to control which images are displayed
++ Use the logo or a button to clear the display

 --- no-print ---